 If your foot is on the gas pedal, the truck is going to go.
 Even if your eyes aren’t on the road.
 Even if your mind is elsewhere.
 And the truck doesn’t know if there’s something in your path.
 It doesn’t know that it shouldn’t hit other cars.
 It’ll just do what you tell it to do.

 Just like speeding and drowsy driving, texting and driving increases your chance of being in an accident.
 When you read or send a text message, your eyes are off the road for about five seconds.
 Take a second and count to five slowly.
 One-one hundred, two-one hundred…Would you shut your eyes for that long and keep driving?
 Probably not because that would be terrifying.

 If you’re going 50 miles an hour, you’ll travel 367 feet in that time – that’s the length of a football field, plus a third of another football field.
 And who knows what could happen in that time?
 Traffic could slow down.
 Someone could veer in front of you.
 You might drift out of your lane because you’re not focused.

 Okay, here’s another thing to think about:

-Even if you’re only going 50 miles per hour, you can travel the length of two and a half basketball courts (220 feet) in three seconds.
+Even if you’re only going 50 miles per hour, you can travel about 220 feet in three seconds.
 Okay, but what if you just glance down?
 Well, your truck can go 75 feet in just one second if you’re going 50 mph.
 And in that time, you could end up causing an accident if you leave your lane or fail to slow down.
 The damage that your truck could cause to another vehicle (well, more importantly, the people inside it) is extremely sobering.
 Just a simple text can have such dire consequences.

 Texting and driving is a choice.
 You can choose to leave your phone alone while you’re behind the wheel.
 You can consciously decide not to engage in a risky driving behavior.
 So, for your sake and the sake of other drivers on the road, don’t text and drive.